Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Cinnamon

 Yes, chickens can have cinnamon.
 They are good for their health because they have antioxidant, antimicrobial, anti-inflammatory, anti-cancer, and anti-diabetic properties.
-Most of the chicken feed manufacturers add cinnamon to flock feed for better health.
+Most chicken feed manufacturers add cinnamon to flock feed for better health.

 Cat food

 Yes, chickens love cat food as a treat.
-They contain protein, fish, and meat like supplements, which are also good for chicken health.
+They contain protein, fish, and meat-like supplements, which are also good for chicken health.

 Soybean

 Yes, chickens can eat soybeans.
-Most of the chicken feed manufacturers add a high amount of soybeans to chicken feed, especially in broiler chicken feeds.
+Most chicken feed manufacturers add a high amount of soybeans to chicken feed, especially in broiler chicken feeds.
 It contains a high amount of protein, good for poultry but given in moderation.

 Wild bird seeds

 Yes, you can give them occasionally as a treat, but not as a daily diet for backyard chickens.
-Wild bird foods are totally different from chicken feed because chickens lay eggs many times in a year, but wild birds lay eggs very rarely in a year.
+Wild bird foods are totally different from chicken feed because chickens lay eggs many times a year, but wild birds lay eggs very rarely a year.

 Moldy bread